Eat & Drink on the River Thames

 Discover the boat houses turned into restaurants or cafes, such as the Beetle and Wedge Boathouse Restaurant, you can’t get closer to the river!
 Go on a Monday night for Moulsford Mondays - Two courses plus a glass of wine or pint of beer £14.50.
 The Swan at Streatley’s Boat House is now a Deli & Café.
 Sit inside or enjoy the Courtyard setting where dogs are welcome.
 Offering artisan produce as well as everyday essentials.

 What better way to warm up on a winter’s day, sat by a log fire in a country pub.
 The Plough Inn, is a family friendly pub with cosy bars complete with log fires, or in the summer sit in the large garden on the banks of the River Thames.
+Another great places is the historic Tudor pub, The Bull Inn at Sonning which provided accommodation for pilgrims visiting the medieval chapel of St Andrews.

 Explore the beautiful, relaxing and inspiring